ILSCeV/homestead-Lara/README.md

 5. Do your modifications here, the folder is autosynced with the virtual machine
 6. **Tadaaa**
 7. The script will basically just power down the VM with `vagrant halt` (if currently booted) and (re-)boot the VM with `vagrant up`.
 8. The script will destroy the VM, delete the temporary files and delete your vagrant Code content.
-Caution: all unpushed changes to your lara-vedst repository will be lost.
+Caution: all unpushed changes to your Lara repository will be lost.

 ## Windows, Linux, OSX